nautobot/pynautobot/docs/advanced/graphql.rst

     token = os.environ["NAUTOBOT_TOKEN"]
     nautobot = api(url=url, token=token)

-An instance of :py:class:`~pynautobot.core.graphql.GraphQLQuery` is assigned to the above `nautobot` object upon initialization.
+An instance of :py:class:`~pynautobot.core.graphql.GraphQLQuery` is assigned to the above ``nautobot`` object upon initialization.
 The :py:meth:`~pynautobot.core.graphql.GraphQLQuery.query` method is used to perform queries against Nautobot's GraphQL endpoint.

 Making a GraphQL Query
 ----------------------

-The :py:meth:`~pynautobot.core.graphql.GraphQLQuery.query` method requires that a **query** string is passed into it.
+The :py:meth:`~pynautobot.core.graphql.GraphQLQuery.query` method requires that a query string is passed into it.
-The method retuns a :py:class:`~pynautobot.core.graphql.GraphQLRecord` object as discussed in :ref:`The GraphQLRecord Object` This example demonstrates how to fetch the `id`, `name`, and `region name` for all **sites**.
+The method retuns a :py:class:`~pynautobot.core.graphql.GraphQLRecord` object as discussed in :ref:`The GraphQLRecord Object` section.

+This example demonstrates how to fetch the `id`, `name`, and `region name` for all *Sites*.

 .. code-block:: python